Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Introduction

-We present detailed quantum numerical linked cluster expansion (NLCE) calculations and Monte-carlo simulations to directly fit the experimental susceptibility, heat capacity and neutron scattering data.
-This provides a constrained paramaterization of a model Hamiltonian that allows the results for \cesno\ presented here to be placed on a phase diagram and contrasted with previous measurements of \cesno\ as well as the related \cezro.
+Here we present an unexpected and remarkable result obtained by comparison of detailed quantum numerical linked cluster expansion (NLCE) calculations and Monte Carlo simulations to new \cesno\ single crystal and polycrystalline samples grown by hydrothermal synthesis techniques.
+Our work provides a constrained parametrization of a model Hamiltonian that allows the results for \cesno\ presented here to be placed on a phase diagram and contrasted with previous measurements of \cesno, as well as the related \cezro.
+Contrary to the previously reported \textit{octupolar} spin ice state, we report that a \textit{dipolar} all-in-all-out ground state is appropriate for \cesno, with a spin ice regime above the AIAO ordering.
+New diffuse neutron scattering measurements show a broad signal at low scattering wave vectors {\it only} (peaked near $|Q| \sim 0.6$ \AA$^{-1}$), and no evidence of higher-$Q$ scattering indicative of octupolar physics, consistent with the newly constrained ground state.